TechnoSL/CalmBot/README.md

 ## Countributing

 1. Register a bot on [discord's developer website](https://discord.com/developers/applications)

-2. Create a fork of this repository and clone it
+2. Create a fork of this repository and clone it using `git clone`

-3. Create a `.env` files in the root of the repository, input the correct fields from `example.env`
+3. Rename `example.env`to .env and input the correct details into the fields

 4. Run `yarn --frozen-lockfile` to install the required npm packages

 5. Run `yarn dev` to start the bot

-6. Make sure to create a bug report in the form of a feature request before submitting any PR's for big new features
+Make sure to create a bug report in the form of a feature request before submitting any PR's for big new features

 ## License